 TL;DR

 “The internet” would be the answer if you ask me what my hobby is.
 But “the internet” has also been the red line throughout my career.
-I brought the internet to offline retailers with my web agency in the 2000s.
-I brought the internet to farmers and the fresh produce industry through the first startup I joined, eFresh.com.
-I brought the internet to banks across the globe with Backbase, enabling them to deliver state-of-the-art web and mobile experiences.
+I helped offline retailers with my web agency in the 2000s by using the power of the internet to build their first e-commerce sites.
+I brought the internet and, with that, access to a global market for farmers and the fresh produce industry through the first startup I joined, eFresh.com.
+I helped banks across the globe to better use the internet by delivering state-of-the-art digital and mobile experiences while at Backbase.
 Now, I am using the power of the internet (and the massive amounts of data it generates) to gain an edge as an investor at RTP.
+As VC, I invest seed and series A in Enterprise Software, Global Resilience, Critical Infrastructure, fintech (not the neo banks, but financial infrastructure), anything that is or can be big on Github, anything ‘cyber’ (intelligence, security, defense/offense), any startup going after a line item on the price list of IBM, Oracle, SAP, etc., and have a personal wish “not to die,” making me explore preventive healthcare and longevity.

 The long story